GoogleChrome/developer.chrome.com/site/en/docs/web-platform/origin-trial-troubleshooting/index.md

 trial feature from an iframe!

 A [third-party token](/docs/web-platform/third-party-origin-trials/#register-for-a-third-party-origin-trial)
-will only activate a trial feature if it's provided in an external JavaScript file included via a `<script>` element: a third-party token won't work in a meta tag, inline script or HTTP header.
+only activates a trial feature if it's provided in an external JavaScript file, included via a `<script>` element.
+A third-party token won't work when provided in a meta tag, inline script or HTTP header.

 {% endAside %}